NCAR/ncar-python-tutorial/README.rst

   conda env create -f environments/env-py-matlab.yml

-(This requires building the Matlab Python API; see scripts/build-matlab-api.
-Scripts are setup to use API's in ~/matlab-python or ~mclong/matlab-python)
+(Using Matlab requires building the Matlab Python API; see scripts/build-matlab-api.
+Scripts are setup to use API's built in ~/matlab-python or ~mclong/matlab-python.)

 Once you've created the above environments, you will need to run the ``post_build`` script in order to build JupyterLab extensions.